CLI and Python API

 ytsaurus-client

-yt is distributed as part of the library.
+The package includes yt.
 In order to use the CHYT features, you can run any command as yt clickhouse [command].

 python3